lanl/singularity-eos/doc/sphinx/src/models.rst

 :math:`s` is unitless.
 Note that the parameter :math:`s` is related to the fundamental derivative of shock physics as shown by `Wills <WillsThermo_>`_.

-The reference pressure along the Hugoniot is determined by
+Solving the jump equations above gives that the reference pressure along the Hugoniot is determined by

 .. math::